 The university receives grant and contract revenue from governmental and private sources.
 Revenue associated with the direct costs of sponsored programs is generally recognized as the related costs are incurred.
 At contract inception, the university determines whether the goods or services to be provided are to be accounted for as a single performance obligation or as multiple performance obligations.
 If multiple performance obligations are identified, the university generally uses the cost plus a margin approach to determine the relative standalone selling price of each performance obligation.
-Revenue from these contracts is earned overtime.
+Revenue from these contracts is earned over-time.
 Invoicing of the customer, if required, will generally be in accordance with terms of the contract with payment due when invoiced.
 Generally, the time between the receipt of payment and the transfer of goods and service under these contracts is less than one year.

 The university records revenue without donor restrictions upon its recovery of direct and indirect costs applicable to those sponsored programs that provide for the full or partial reimbursement of such costs.
 Most grants awarded to the university by government agencies are conditional contributions.
 The principle condition attached to these awards is that the university must incur costs in accordance with the Office of Management and Budget's uniform guidance before costs can be reimbursed.
-Total amounts promised under these grants for which conditions have not yet been fulfilled are approximately \$1,086,536 and \$889,722 at June 30, 2022 and June 30, 2021, respectively.
-The recovery of indirect costs, also referred to as facilities and administrative costs is based on negotiated rates and represents recoveries of facilities and administrative costs incurred under grants and contracts agreements.
+Total amounts promised under these grants for which conditions have not yet been fulfilled are approximately \$1,549,759 and \$1,086,536 at June 30, 2023 and June 30, 2022, respectively.
+The recovery of indirect costs, also referred to as facilities and administrative costs incurred under grants and contracts agreements.
 Recovery of facilities and administrative costs of federally sponsored programs is at rates negotiated with the Department of Health and Human Services.